 These simple Sauteed Carrots are one of my go-to veggie recipes to make for my family.
-They’re ready from start to finish in under 20 minutes—and the end result is tender, naturally sweet carrots.
+They’re ready from in under 20 minutes from start to finish, and the end result is tender, naturally sweet carrots.
 The kids love them!
-(And so do us parents.)
+(And so do I!)

 Sauteed Carrots

-I know that we all feel this pressure to make lots of complicated recipes for our kids, but most of the time, simple is just as good!
-These Sauteed Carrots are an example of the types of veggie recipe that I make regularly when I’m in a time crunch come dinner time (which is always!) and both of my girls love them.
+I know we often feel pressure to make lots of complicated recipes for our kids, but most of the time, simple is just as good!
+These Sauteed Carrots are an example of the types of veggie recipes I make regularly when I’m in a time crunch come dinner (which is always!) and my kids love them.

-TIP: I like to make extra so I have extras on hand to pack in lunches either in a thermos or to eat at room temperature.
+I like to make extra so I have some on hand to pack in lunches either in a thermos or to eat at room temperature.

 Ingredients You Need

-To make this healthy carrot recipe, you just need:
+To make this healthy carrot recipe, you need to have the following ingredients on hand and ready to go.

 TIP: I do have some flavor variations at the bottom of the recipe should you want to get more adventurous with flavorings!